techfocus3/resources/disk-imaging.md

 Type or copy/pase the above and press enter to begin the process of imaging your disk.
 Because our virtual hard drive is very small, dd will finish nearly instantly. dd is frustrating when working with anything larger than a few Gigabytes, as while it is working it does not provide any feedback to the user.
 There are tricks for working around this limitation, but instead we can simply rely on a tool with a more user-friendly design: ddrescue.

 ### Using ddrescue
 In your terminal, type `ddrescue --help` and press enter.
 As you can see, ddrescue has many options.
 We actually are not going to use any of them today. `ddrescue`'s syntax is very similar to `dd`, but a bit simpler: `ddrescue [input file] [output file]`.
 As you can see, `ddrescue` does not have the same `if=` `of=` paradigm as `dd` – you simply type the name of the program, follwed by the device file of the disk you wish to image, followed by the path to and filename of the disk image.
 This time we will make a disk image of a different drive.
-Thus we first need to unmount it:
+Type `mount` and find the device file for the `Cat Archive` disk.
+Once you have found the device file, we need to unmount the Volume:

 ```
 $ sudo umount /media/techfocus/Cat\ Archive/